 Cost to deploy - deploying server-attached storage often incurs a hefty downtime penalty.
 The server must be configured with the operating system, storage management applications and network connections.
 The disk array must be configured for host operating system access and for volume sharing across a LAN using network file systems such as NFS or CIFS.
 Complex storage arrays can require more than a day for these processes, resulting in downtime and lack of storage availability for the same period of time.

 Cost to manage -- managing server-attached storage configurations usually require more IT staff, or a proprietary suite of storage management software.
-Consequently, in many companies,
+Consequently, in many companies, storage is poorly managed or not managed at all.
+In the absence of effective management, server-attached storage is prone to unacceptable levels of operational downtime.
+Server failure results in downtime during which storage, and the data, is inaccessible.

 Cost to operate -- High-availability solutions for server-attached storage typically require clustered servers and storage interconnects that can be difficult to maintain and operate, and costly to acquire and deploy.